-Since I stayed home all summer, my only vacation of Q3 was spent on a girls trip to Morocco.
-This was a first for all of us on the continent of Africa and we learned a lot about the history, culture, food, and people within the country.
-One constant that remained in each of the five cities I visited were the unique designs of the doors and entry gates of shops, houses, and medinas.
+Since I stayed home all summer, my only vacation in Q3 was a week in Morocco with the girls.
+This was a first for all of us on the African continent and we learned a lot about the history, culture, food, and people within the country.
+One constant that remained in each of the five cities I visited was the unique Moroccan door designs for shops, houses, and medinas.

-I personally didn’t get to explore much of the city of Fez because I used our free leisure day to visit the blue city of Chefchaouen.
+I personally didn’t get to explore much of the city of Fez because I used our free leisure days to visit the blue city of Chefchaouen.
 Our pickup was in the medina, so I took some photos around our waiting area including a document of independence.

 Visiting Chefchaouen was a dream come true!
 The city was absolutely incredible.
 I think I took a photo of every Moroccan door in Chefchaouen, but this was my favorite.
 Read more about this city in my Travel Guide to Chefchaouen and see more Moroccan doors.

 Marrakech was a city like no other.
 The minute I walked into Djemaa el Fna Square, my eyes lit up.
 In addition to buying Moroccan spices and argan oil, we shopped the souks for souvenirs for friends and family.
 Below are some of my favorite doors in Marrakech.